Sheriff Hill Colliery: Major incidents

 Some time elapsed before he recovered tolerable composure, and even still when the subject is recurred to, his agitation is extreme.
 Being questioned minutely, he said he had gone to the brink of the shaft to ascertain whether his comrade was calling upon him from below, and being deceived by a glimmering of light through a crevice in the brattice partition, his feet slipped.
 He was conscious at the moment he dropt in, but has no recollection whatever of how or when he caught hold of the engine rope.
 The first thing he was sensible of was the rope sliding in his breast, and next its stripping his left hand, which he held mainly on, and also with the legs and feet.
 He had in his right hand a small stick, of which he kept firm possession all the time, and brought it up with him.
 There was a chasm of 450 feet perpendicular depth yawning beneath”.

-With safety such as issue, failure to adhere to safety standards saw workers given severe punishments.
+Failure to adhere to safety standards saw workers given severe punishments.
 In June 1824, pitmen Timothy Forster and John Miller were ‘committed to hard labour in the House of Correction in Durham’ after removing the top of their Davy safety lamps whilst working in the pit.
 It was reported that "similar acts of carelessness are so frequently committed, to the imminent risk of the lives of the colliers, that we understand the coal-owners are determined to punish every such act in future with the utmost rigour.”